Prerequisites

 - 16 GB RAM

-- 200 GB disk mounted as /
+- 200 GB disk mounted as

-Install packages required for SGX
+Install the packages required for SGX

-Verify processor supports Intel SGX
+Verify that the processor supports Intel SGX

 Disable automatic updates

-Download SGXWallet source code
+Download the SGXWallet source code

 Enable SGX on the new server

-Copy sgx_data folder to the new server
+Copy the SGXWallet data to the new server

-Set the version and -b flag in docker-compose.yml
+Set the image version and backup flag

-Edit the
+Edit

-sgxwallet/run_sgx/docker-compose.ymlfile:- Change the image version to:
+sgxwallet/run_sgx/docker-compose.yml:- Change the image version to

-skalenetwork/sgxwallet:1.9.0-stable.4 - Add
+skalenetwork/sgxwallet:1.9.0-stable.4. - Add

 Migrate Node

-Setup new node server
+Set up the new node server

 Prepare a new server with: